balena-labs-projects/sensor/README.md

 ```
 {"humidityrelative": 0, "pressure": "738.220000000", "resistance": 0, "temp": "33480"}
 ```
-If the `USE_BALENASENSE` service variable is set to `1`, the data will be in a format compatible with balenaSense:
+If the `USE_BALENASENSE` service variable is set to `1`, the data will be in a format compatible with balenaSense 2:
 ```
 [{'measurement': 'htu21', 'fields': {'humidityrelative': '29700', 'temp': '23356'}}, {'measurement': 'bmp280', 'fields': {'pressure': '99.911941406', 'temp': '23710'}}]
 ```